Why I Like Flock

 XMMS REVIVED……

-May 16, 2009 by Soumen
+May 16, 2009

 Its been a long time since Amarok has been touted as the single best media player of all time.
 People have gone for other things as well and it was when i saw one of my friends trying to run Winamp through Wine on Linux when i realized it was time to do something about the situation.
 While Amarok is one of the best media players of all time, fully featured and the like, i have never cared for it very much.
 Infact, while i use Mandriva Linux 2008.1 and it ships with Amarok by default and its KDE integration is fantastic,i personally prefer to use XMMS.